What clothing to wear or bring for a modelling portfolio shoot?

 We advise to bring a minimum of 6-8 different outfits to choose from ranging from casual and trendy to more formal or elegant.
 It is always better to bring more options to choose from and our renowned fashion model portfolio photographer can help with styling.
 At London Photo Portfolios we also have a studio fashion wardrobe available with some clothing (UK clothing size 6-10 for women; S – M for men) but it is best not to rely on it.
-Our clients often bring a suitcase of clothes especially for the Platinum and VIP model portfolio packages, which are the most popular as more fashion looks are included in these packages.
+Our clients often bring a suitcase of clothes especially for the longer Pro Plus model portfolio package.

 What colours to wear for a model portfolio shoot?

 Bold colours tend to work best (especially red, deeper greens, navy blue and purples).
 Therefore solid colours are a must for model portfolios.
 Red colour looks amazing on camera so we highly recommend to bring a few options especially if you are a girl (it can look good on all teenagers).

 It is advisable to avoid too distracting patterns and logos for model portfolios.
 However subdued patters might be still ok.
 It is best to avoid black and white together as they can be too much of a contrast.
 Bring a few dark outfits or tops – black is a must and navy blue tends to be great especially with men.